-The dominant land use coverage in the Walton Creek watershed is forested/natural, followed by agriculture and developed land.
+The dominant land use coverage in the Patrick Creek watershed is forested/natural, followed by agriculture.
 Pollutant loadings from forested areas tend to be low due to their filtering capabilities and will be considered as background conditions.
-The most likely sources of pathogen loadings in Walton Creek are from the agricultural land uses and possibly failing septic systems.
+The most likely source of pathogen loadings in Patrick Creek are from agricultural land uses.
 It is not considered a logical approach to calculate individual components for nonpoint source loadings.
 Hence, there will not be individual loads or reductions calculated for the various nonpoint sources.
 The loadings and reductions will only be calculated as a single total nonpoint source load and reduction.